3point14guy/notes/7_ruby_d3/ruby-day3.md

 $
 ```

 A method can do more than just print to screen its results.
+The result of this code is the integer 4.
+We could even assign it to a varialble and use that result in other code blocks.

 ```ruby
 def two_plus_two
   sum = 2 + 2